The Brownian Web as a random $\mathbb R$-tree: Introduction

-In most (if not all) of these works, the Brownian Web is viewed as a random (compact) collection of paths $\cW$ in a suitable space.
-The present paper aims at highlighting yet another of its characterising features, namely its {\it coalescence} or {\it tree structure}, clearly apparent in Figure~\ref{fig:BW}.
-The main motivation comes from the companion paper~\cite{CHbc} in which such a structure is used to construct and study the Brownian Castle, a stochastic process whose value at a given point equals that of a Brownian motion indexed by a Brownian web.
+In most (but not all, see e.g.~\cite{GSW}) of these works, the Brownian Web is viewed as a random (compact) collection of paths $\cW$ in a suitable space of trajectories.
+Elements of $\cW$ are pairs $(t,\pi)$ with $t \in \R$ and $\pi \colon \R \to \R$ such that furthermore $\pi(s) = \pi(t)$ for $s \ge t$. { In the present paper (similarly to~\cite{A3,GSW}), we focus instead on } another of its characterising features, namely its {\it coalescence} or {\it tree structure}, clearly apparent in Figure~\ref{fig:BW}.
+The main motivation comes from the companion paper~\cite{CHbc} in which such a structure is used to construct and study the Brownian Castle, a stochastic process whose value at a given point in $\R^2$ equals that of a Brownian motion indexed by the Brownian Web.
 Since the characteristics of the Brownian Castle are given by {\it backward} (coalescing) Brownian motions, in what follows we will (mainly) consider the case in which paths in $\cW$ run backward in time (the so-called backward Brownian Web~\cite{FINR}).